If you use remote worker nodes, consider which objects to use to run your applications.

 pod-eviction-timeout parameters, which are not configurable.

-node-monitor-grace-period parameter specifies how long the OpenShift Container Platform waits after a node associated with this MachineConfig is marked
+node-monitor-grace-period parameter specifies how long the OpenShift Container Platform waits after a node associated with a

-Unhealthy if the controller manager cannot reach the node.
+Unhealthy if the controller manager does not receive the node heartbeat.
 Workloads on the node continue to run after this time.
 If the remote worker node rejoins the cluster after the

 node-monitor-grace-period expires, pods continue to run.
 New pods can be scheduled to that node.
 The